xogus1194/openmusichistory/mahler-symphony.md

-# Guatav Mahler
+# Gustav Mahler
 ![Alt text](https://github.com/user-attachments/assets/7d53f50e-c8c2-476d-8c11-f7301c55dca2)
-## Symphony no.1 D Major (Titan)

 #### Gustav Mahler was an Austrian composer and conductor from the Late Romantic period.
 His family was poor, Mahler showed great musical talent as a child.
-At age 13, studied piano and composition at the Vienna Conservatory.
+At age 13, he studied piano and composition at the Vienna Conservatory.
 Before he became known as a composer, he was famous as an opera conductor, leading several opera teater.
 But for him, composing was always more important than conducting.
 Even during his summer vacation, he worked hard to finish his symphonies.